ahmadhuss/ahmadhuss/README.md

 # Ahmad Hussnain
-Hi, there 👋 I am Ahmad, An adaptive full-stack web developer, and have working experience in the corporate, startup, freelance & remote world.
+Hi, there 👋 I am Ahmad, An adaptive Software Engineer and full-stack web developer, have working experience in the corporate, startup, freelance & remote world.
 I enjoy working with mid-sized startup companies to create valuable digital products and happy consumers.

 I believe that honesty is the best policy and my equation for business is:
 Honesty + Good Relations + Business = Profit